oils-for-unix/oils/doc/error-handling.md

 1. The `local x=$(false)` pitfall.
 The exit code of `false` is lost, for reasons described in the appendix.

-There's also a "meta" problem where disallowing bad code in child processes run from conditionals is impossible!
-If the child fails with an **error**, the parent `if` might confuse it for **false**.
-(See this `if myfunc | grep` example in [Oil vs. Shell Idioms > Does a Pipeline Succeed?](idioms.html#does-a-pipeline-succeed))

-So `strict_errexit` is quite strict, but it leads to clear and simple code.

 #### Rules to Prevent the Disabled `errexit` Pitfall

 In any conditional context, `strict_errexit` disallows: